Following system colour scheme Selected dark colour scheme Selected light colour scheme

 • MUST treat each value as a glob pattern, and MUST raise an error if the pattern contains invalid glob syntax.

-• MUST include all files matched by at least one listed pattern in all distribution archives.
+• MUST include all files matched by a listed pattern in all distribution archives.

-• MAY issue a warning if any individual user-specified pattern does not match at least one file.
+• MUST raise an error if any individual user-specified pattern does not match at least one file.

-If the license-files key is present, and the paths or globs subkey is set to a value of an empty array, then tools MUST NOT include any license files and MUST NOT raise an error.
+If the license-files key is present and is set to a value of an empty array, then tools MUST NOT include any license files and MUST NOT raise an error.

 Deprecate license key table subkeys